JeremyGrosser/wacc/README.md

 and ended up smashing the stack a few times.
 I added a `subtype Stack_Offset range Integer'First .. -4` to make it impossible to generate code like that again.

+The "extra credit" section adds bitwise (AND, OR, XOR, SHL, SHR) operators.
+I implemented it, but the tests don't pass and I'm not entirely sure why.
+I don't want to waste too much time debugging this right now, so I've committed it to a branch and will come back to it later.

+## Chapter 4: Logical and Relational Operators